AnandhuArjunan/DeveloperTools/README.md

 ## Tech

-DeveloperTools uses many libraries and Frameworks, DeveloperTools is nothing without them.
+DeveloperTools uses some libraries and Frameworks, it is nothing without them.

 - [Openjfx] - The project uses Javafx for GUI.
 - [Apache Commons] - Helper Libraries